neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 ## Installing plug-in

-Install [SimplePolicy](https://github.com/neo-project/neo-plugins/releases/) the plug-in to enable the consensus policy.
+Install [SimplePolicy](https://github.com/neo-project/neo-plugins/releases/) to enable the consensus policy.
 The nodes cannot reach a consensus without the plug-in.
 For more information, refer to [Installing plug-ins](../../node/cli/setup.md).

 ## Creating wallet files